Subble/Subble/docs/network/subble-socket/1.0.0/index.md

 **Protocol Major, Minor and Patch Version**

-The first three bytes are the version used by the client, if the server don't support the specified version a error response is trigger, see [Handshake Response](#handshake-response) for more details.
+The first 12 bytes are the version used by the client, if the server don't support the specified version a error response is trigger, see [Handshake Response](#handshake-response) for more details.

+Please note that an unsigned int should be expected

 **Client ID**